ESTATE PLANNING ATTORNEY IN PHOENIX

 Meeting with an estate planning attorney involves talking about the different types of estate planning documents and which are right for you.
 Some of the most common types of estate planning documents are listed below.

 - Revocable Living Trust: A revocable living trust explains how to allocate your assets after you die.
 This trust can be set up to provide for children’s needs and educational expenses.
-Plus, all named assets in the trust avoid probate.
+Plus, all assets naming a trust as a beneficiary or naming a trust as an owner, avoid probate.
 A trustee is named in the revocable living trust.
 This person will handle the identification, collection, and distribution of any assets.
 The trustee will then distribute appropriate assets to all beneficiaries as outlined in the trust document.
 Many clients alter their revocable living trust documents throughout their lifetime, adding and removing beneficiaries as needed.

 - Wills: Most people are familiar with the concept of a last will.
-In fact, it sometimes mimics the general language of a trust.
-However, instead of a trustee, an executor or personal representative distributes assets according to the will.
+An executor or personal representative distributes assets according to the will.
 Typically, wills outline the guardianship of minors.
+I find that a vast majority of my clients choose a trust over a will.

 - Power of Attorney: When someone can no longer take care of themselves, they rely on others to make choices based on their wishes.
-A power of attorney names the person or persons who are considered agents for the principal.
-It is important to note that agents are not automatically given full power of attorney.
-For instance, one agent may be given financial power of attorney to deal with money issues.
-A different agent could be given authority to make medical decisions through a health care power of attorney document.
-A mental health care power of attorney agent would handle concerns surrounding psychiatric treatment.
+A power of attorney names the person or persons who are considered agents (ie the decision makers). you can name one agent in a financial power of attorney to deal with money issues.
+A different agent can be given authority to make medical decisions through a health care power of attorney document.
+A mental health care power of attorney agent would handle concerns surrounding inpatient psychiatric treatment.

 Without estate planning documents in place, your loved ones will be forced to rely on the court to make end-of-life, financial, and medical decisions.
 Not only is that stressful for everyone involved, but it can lead to choices that do not reflect the desires of the incapacitated or deceased person.